 The license can be implemented for education.
 This system can be used in any universities and schools that would like to use the system to support instructors or teachers in course/class management.

-The universities would have the benefit from our system .Student and instructor would have more convenience from our system.
-They can adapt our system with their course or class
+The universities would have the benefit from our system .Students and instructors would have more convenience from our system.
+The system can be further expanded to support some courses or classes that need additional features.
+The system may also support other types of devices and platforms such as …………………

 4.5 Schedule & Milestones